How can I be a Christian and affirm LGBTQ+?

 In Capernaum, a centurion came asking Jesus to heal his dear servant who lay at home paralyzed and suffering (Matthew 8:5-13, Luke 7:1-10).
 Servant or slave is a translation from the ancient Greek word "pais", a word describing a younger same-sex male partner (1).
 In addition, it was rare for a military commander to care so much about an ordinary slave or servant.
 In contrast, it was very common at the time for elite Roman men to keep a young boy for intimate relations (2).

-Jesus may have been addressing homosexuality when he discusses marriage, divorce, and the fact that some are not suited to marriage.
-This overturned the Jewish teaching that all must marry and bear children.
+Jesus may have been addressing sexual diversity when he discusses marriage, divorce, and the fact that some are born unsuited to heterosexual marriage.
+This overturned the Jewish teaching that men all must marry and bear children.

 Those made eunuchs by others.
 This typically applied to either slaves or guards for female royalty or female harems.